martinit18/nested_fit/README.md

     expression: my_func.f90         # Or use Fortran
     expression: GAUSS_BG            # Or use a nested_fit legacy function (deprecated)

-    # Or for multiple files use the following nomenclature
+    # Or for multiple files use the following nomenclature (one expressian for each file)
     expression_1: ...
     expression_2: ...
     expression_<n>: ...